sami-abdul/gavin-coding-agent/README.md

 This will prompt you to:
 1. Enter a project description
-2. Choose between OpenAI and Gemini
+2. Choose between OpenAI, Gemini, or Claude
 3. Show the progress and results

 ## How It Works